withastro/roadmap/proposals/0000-astro-url-helper.md

 # Summary

 Create a general-purpose `Astro.url` helper.
-Deprecate `Astro.canonicalURL` to use `Astro.url` instead.
+Deprecate `Astro.canonicalURL` in favor of using `Astro.url` instead.

 # Example